 Alternatively, you can invest some effort and create closed captions to ensure everything is correct.
 You can do this using a transcription service or typing the transcript yourself.

-An accurate transcript will make your videos more accessible for people with hearing impairments and increase viewership, as many people watch videos without sound.
+An accurate, human transcription will make your videos more accessible for people with hearing impairments and increase viewership, as many people watch videos without sound.

 Research and include keywords